 These things dominate the thoughts of unbelievers, but your heavenly Father already knows all your needs.
 Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need.
 (Matthew 6:32-33, NLT)

-Those verses are from a sermon Jesus gave to His followers where he describes a stark contrast between what the world does, even good people in the world, and what the lives of Jesus’ followers should look like.
+Those verses are from a sermon Jesus gave to His followers where He describes a stark contrast between what the world does—even good people in the world—and what the lives of Jesus’ followers should look like.

-Don’t let your needs dominate your thoughts.
-That’s how those who reject God live.
-But it is also how those who won’t choose to trust God live.
 For you and I who have placed our faith in Jesus Christ, we need to trust that our heavenly Father knows our needs and will care for us.
+That is taking action against the fear of whatever could happen to us.
 We are to give ourselves to the Lord first, and pursue God’s purposes more than our own purposes.
 Then, we will recognize God’s provision to us and what we are to do with it.
 We begin that recognition by learning 4 lessons about God’s provision.

 Lesson #1: God’s provision is His to give and take away.
 Regard it humbly.